ldutoit/huttoni_pilot/README.md

 ## Analyses

-1. cleaning
+### 1. cleaning

+The cleaning is done with *trimming_PE.sh* using the bbmap suite.

-2. MITOBIM mitochondrial assembliesfor the four species from a COI
+### 2. MITOBIM mitochondrial assembliesfor the four species from a COI
-3. remapping to the best of the MITOBIM results and checking coverage of mapping
+### 3. remapping to the best of the MITOBIM results and checking coverage of mapping
-4. alignment with muscle, check for both 2 and 3 extract the best results
+### 4. alignment with muscle, check for both 2 and 3 extract the best results